dexie/dexie-website/docs/Dexie/Dexie.md

 // Open normally.
 Registered addons will be invoked automatically. var db1 = new Dexie("dbname");

-// Explicitely tell Dexie to ignore registered addons: var db2 = new Dexie("dbname", { addons: [] });
+// Explicitly tell Dexie to ignore registered addons: var db2 = new Dexie("dbname", { addons: [] });

-// Explicitely tell Dexie to use just your set of addons: var db3 = new Dexie("dbname", { addons: [myForEachAddon] });
+// Explicitly tell Dexie to use just your set of addons: var db3 = new Dexie("dbname", { addons: [myForEachAddon] });
 ```